SkafteNicki/dtu_mlops/05_project_overview/readme.md

 - [ ] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
 - [ ] Write unit tests for some part of the codebase and calculate the
 - [ ] Get some continues integration running on the github repository
-- [ ] use either tensorboard or wandb to log training progress and other important metrics/artifacts in your code
+- [ ] Use either tensorboard or wandb to log training progress and other important metrics/artifacts in your code
-- [ ] remember to comply with good coding practices while doing the project
+- [ ] Remember to comply with good coding practices (`pep8`) while doing the project

 ### Week 2

-- [ ] Setup and used Azure to train your model
+- [ ] Setup and use Azure to train your model
 - [ ] Played around with distributed data loading
-- [ ] (not curriculum) Reformated your code in the pytorch lightning format
+- [ ] (not curriculum) Reformat your code in the pytorch lightning format
 - [ ] Deployed your model using Azure
 - [ ] Checked how robust your model is towards data drifting
 - [ ] Deployed your model locally using TorchServe

 ### Week 3

+- [ ] Used Optuna to run hyperparameter optimization on your model
+- [ ] Wrote one or multiple configurations files for your experiments
+- [ ] Used Hydra to load the configurations and manage your hyperparameters

+### Additional

+- [ ] Revisit your initial project description.
+Did the project turn out as you wanted?
+- [ ] Make sure all group members have a understanding about all parts of the project
+- [ ] Created a powerpoint presentation explaining your project
+- [ ] Uploaded all your code to github